ssoulis/Java/README.md

 VERSION or DATE: WINTER 2019

-Some codes have comments while other do not, a lot of the projects are made as laboratory excercises and the file names will give you a hint on what the project is about.All of the have readme files to introduce you to the main subject
+Some codes have comments while other do not, a lot of the projects are made as laboratory excercises and the file names will give you a hint on what the project is about.
 THANK YOU FOR YOUR TIME!